jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RE 18 Payments made by RWT proxies
 Calculation of amount of tax
-(1) A person who is an RWT proxy for a person paying resident passive income that consists of a dividend must withhold an amount of tax for the payment calculated using the formula— tax rate × amount paid 1 − rate.
+(1) A person who is an RWT proxy for a person paying resident passive income that consists of a dividend must withhold an amount of tax for the payment calculated using the formula—tax rate × amount paid1 − rate.
 Definition of items in formula
 (2) In the formula,—
   (a) tax rate is the basic rate set out in schedule 1, part D, clause 3 (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits):